Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_nRF52840-Sense/Embedded ML/XIAOEI.md

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition11.png" alt="pir" width={800} height="auto" /></p>

 Name the accelerometer and the device.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition12.png" alt="pir" width={800} height="auto" /></p>

 Move back to Edge Impulse "Data acquisition" page, the outcome should be like this if the connection is successful.
 You can find the Device of "Seeed Studio XIAO nRF52840 Sense" is shown on the right of the page.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition13.png" alt="pir" width={800} height="auto" /></p>

 - **Step 6.**  Select the sensor as "3 axes".
 Name your label as `up` and `down`, modify Sample length (ms.) to 20000 and click start sampling.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition13.png" alt="pir" width={800} height="auto" /></p>

 - **Step 7.** Swing the Seeed Studio XIAO nRF52840 Sense up and down and keep the motion for 20 seconds.
 You can find the acquistion is shown up like this:

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition14.png" alt="pir" width={800} height="auto" /></p>

 - **Step 8.** Split the data by clicking the raw data right top and choose "Split Sample".
 Click +Add Segment and then click the graph.
 Repeat it more than 20 time to add segments.
 Click Split and you will see the the sample data each for 1 second.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition30.png" alt="pir" width={400} height="auto" /></p>

 - **Step 9.** Repeat **Step 7.** and **Step 8.** and label data with different name to click different motion data, like `left` and `right`, `clockwise`, `anticlockwise` and so on.
 The example provided is classifying up and down, left and right, and circle.
 You can change it as you may want to change here.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition16.png" alt="pir" width={800} height="auto" /></p>

-:::note:
+:::note
 In Step 8. the split time is 1 second which means you at least do one swing of up and down in one second in Step 7.
 Otherwise, the results will not be accurate.
 Meanwhile, you can adjust the split time according to your own motion speed.
 :::

 - **Step 10.** Rebalance the dataset, Click **Dashboard** and drop down page to find **Perform train** / **test split**

 Click Perform train / test split and choose Yes and confirm it

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition17.png" alt="pir" width={800} height="auto" /></p>

 - **Step 11.** Create Impulse